Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: Chern number

 with the normalization condition $\langle u_{k}^{\alpha}|u_{k}^{\beta}\rangle =1$ and $\alpha,\beta\in\left\{ L,R\right\} $.
-When numerically calculating the Chern number, we employed an equivalent variant of Eq.~(\ref{chern}) of the main text.
-Previous studies have demonstrated that~\cite{Shen2018, Zhang2024}, despite having different definition in these Berry curvatures of $\Omega_{kt}^{\alpha\beta}$, they yield the same Chern number when integrated over the momentum-time manifold.
+When numerically calculating the Chern number, we employed an equivalent variant of Eq.~(\ref{chern}).
+Previous studies ~\cite{Shen2018, Zhang2024} demonstrated that, despite having different definitions of these Berry curvatures $\Omega_{kt}^{\alpha\beta}$, they yield the same Chern number when integrated over the momentum-time manifold.
 For example, we have